Varsha-Chalasani/CalculatorDesign/division.md

 Then : Error displayed.

-Scenario:Division of multiple numbers
+Scenario:Division of more than two numbers

 Given : Calculator charged and turned on

-When : Put in first number, put in '/' sign, put in second number, so on, press '='.
+When : Put in first number, put in '/' sign, put in second number, repeat, press '='.

 Then : Division done left to right, results buffered at each stage.
 Final result displayed.